communityinclusion/communityinclusion.org/src/pages/news/2024-01-16_press-release.md

 _"ADF looks forward to the collaboration with UMass Boston and the invaluable opportunities that this program offers to the Fellows.
 It is also an opportunity for ADF to work with a new partner in UMass Boston, and we are optimistic about exploring additional avenues for collaboration in the future."_

-The Professional Fellows Program on Inclusive Civic Engagement reflects the partners’ shared commitment to building sustainable partnerships that promote fully inclusive civic societies for people with disabilities.
+The Professional Fellows Program on Civic Engagement reflects the partners’ shared commitment to building sustainable partnerships that promote fully inclusive civic societies for people with disabilities.

 ***
 <!--
-#### About the Institute for Community Inclusion
+#### About the ICI

-The Institute for Community Inclusion (ICI) is a University Center for Excellence in Developmental Disabilities (UCEDD) based at the University of Massachusetts Boston and Boston Children's Hospital.
+The ICI is a University Center for Excellence in Developmental Disabilities (UCEDD) based at the University of Massachusetts Boston and Boston Children's Hospital.
 ICI supports the rights of children and adults with disabilities to participate in all aspects of society.
 As practitioners, researchers, and teachers, we form partnerships with individuals, families, community organizations, and service agencies.
 Together, we advocate for personal choice, self-determination, and social and economic justice.

 #### About the African Disability Forum